sebadp/catalog/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-Micro Service created with Django and Python.
+API created with Django and Python.
 This project includes a Docker Compose file ready to build and run.

 ### Built With